alitaheri/react-mixout/packages/react-mixout/INJECTOR.md

 ## Quick Guide

-Some use-cases require state, triggerring updates or accessing the wrapped component.
+Some use-cases require state, triggering updates or accessing the wrapped component.

 ### State

-Each feature gets it's own isolated state.
+Each feature gets its own isolated state.
 The state object is passed into each hook and injector where it makes sense.
-Please note that modifiying the isolated state **will not trigger an update** if it must be done you need to manually trigger an update.
+Please note that modifying the isolated state **will not trigger an update** if it must be done you need to manually trigger an update.

 ### Trigger an Update

-The `initialStateInjector` will pass a `forceUpdater` function, if you need to use it, hold a reference in you isolated state.
+The `initialStateInjector` will pass a `forceUpdater` function, if you need to use it, hold a reference in your isolated state.
 Keep in mind, every function you see below is pure!

 ```js
 const counter = (interval: number) => ({